ThiagoThalisson/KibanaCaseStudy/README.md

 - Ingests raw Nginx logs using Logstash
 - Parses logs with GROK filters
 - Visualizes data in Kibana dashboards
-- Built with Elasticsearch 7.17 and Kibana 7.17
+- Built with Elasticsearch, Logstash and Kibana 8.13.2

 ## Mockaroo Field Setup